baschtl/best_practices/README.md

 # best_practices

-Best practices and notes for different programming languages
+A collection of best practices and notes for different programming languages.